-Women and men considering liposuction in Harrisburg, PA, choose board-certified plastic surgeon Dr. John Stratis, a body contouring specialist who helps patients get the smooth and toned look they desire.
+Board-certified plastic surgeon Dr. John Stratis, a body contouring specialist who helps women and men get the smooth and toned look they desire with liposuction in Harrisburg, PA.
 Liposuction addresses areas of stubborn, exercise-resistant fat in the arms, thighs, hips, and abdomen.
-Several new fat removal methods are now available—some surgical, some not— but traditional liposuction is still the best option for many patients.
+Several new fat removal methods are now available—some surgical, some not— but traditional liposuction, also called “tumescent” liposuction, is still the best option for many patients.

 Dr. Stratis discusses your suitability for traditional liposuction at the initial consultation.
 Men and women considering liposuction or any elective surgery should be in good overall health and at or near their ideal body weight.
 They should also have healthy and elastic skin that is more likely to conform to slimmer contours after some of the underlying fat cells are removed.

 We encourage patients considering liposuction to ask as many questions as they want so they are comfortable with their decisions.
 Dr. Stratis is personable and develops a good rapport with patients so they feel comfortable and confident in their decisions for both the surgery and the surgeon.